isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-3-oct-dec-2020/2020-10-05-borobudur.md

 <div class="infobox">
 <img src="/images/Vol-16-issue-3/borobudur/theborobudur-javaenigma.jpg" style="width: 200px; height: 250px;"/>

-<i>The Java Enigma<i> is available for reference at the Lee Kong Chian Reference Library and for loan at selected public libraries (Call nos.: RSING S823 ERN and ERN).
+<i>The Java Enigma</i> is available for reference at the Lee Kong Chian Reference Library and for loan at selected public libraries (Call nos.: RSING S823 ERN and ERN).
 It also retails at major bookshops in Singapore.

 </div>